 Jaws 3-D (1983).
 Dennis Quiad’s first leading role has him facing down not one but two great white sharks during the grand opening of SeaWorld (seriously).
 Waterskiers are eaten, the park gets trashed, Lou Gossett Jr. yells a lot, and general mayhem ensues.

 Captain Eo (1986).
 Originally shown at Disney theme parks from 1986-98, this 17-minute space epic starring Michael Jackson is regarded as the first “4-D” feature — a 3-D film with in-theater effects such as lasers and smoke synced to the movie.
-At a price of $1 million per minute, it’s one of the most expensive films ever made.
+At a price of $1 million per minute, it’s also one of the most expensive films ever made.

 Most In-Your-Face Moment: Jacko moonwalking in 3-D.